prpole/dissertation/chapter1/main.md

-more evidently an enormous garden”; a land with “clean, well-built roads,…attractive architecture,…[and] ordered beauty”; a land more “petted” than any before seen (“even in Germany”), in which practically all of the trees are “[f]ood-bearing” (42-4).
-It is a world unto itself that blends the built and natural environments to free its human and nonhuman inhabitants from scarcity.
+more evidently an enormous garden”; a land with “clean, well-built roads,…attractive architecture,…[and] ordered beauty”; a land more “petted” than any before seen (“even in Germany”), in which practically all of the trees are “[f]ood-bearing.”[@gilman_herland_2012 42-4] It is a world unto itself that blends the built and natural environments to free its human and nonhuman inhabitants from scarcity.
 The soil has been improved and the wildlife managed with such care that no farming is necessary in the way we understand it---the land *provides*, without the coercion of agricultural labor.
 Nobody seems to direct the maintenance of this environment, and yet it is maintained by the effortless and seemingly automatic contributions of Herland's people.
 Some keep careful watch for destructive elements of the ecology, while others bring the most nutritional plants and nuts to communal eating houses---taken together, they completely fulfill Herland's need for meals just as reliably and evenly as the environment provides the ingredients.
 This is a society that has grown together with its environment in mutual sustenance, a garden in which the human grows in tandem with other organisms, each producing naturally what the other needs to survive.
-Herland's forests are not, in other words, the “rank” and “tangled” vegetation that Gilman sees in the world beyond (67).
-The people and land alike have evolved beyond competition and into a degree of refinement attainable only through cooperation.
+Herland's forests are not, in other words, the “rank” and “tangled” vegetation that Gilman sees in the world beyond.[@gilman_herland_2012 67] The people and land alike have evolved beyond competition and into a degree of refinement attainable only through cooperation.

-*Herland* is often read primarily for its proto-feminist vision of a society populated only by women---and understandably so; this is the explicit centerpiece of the novel. <!-- summary -->The short work consciously follows the utopian structure that has been standard since Thomas More: it describes an isolated country discovered by a small expedition, combining narrative elements with essayistic elaboration of a society that compares favorably with the
+*Herland* is often read primarily for its proto-feminist vision of a society populated only by women---and understandably so; this is the explicit centerpiece of the novel.[^ln-feminist-readings] <!-- summary -->The short work consciously follows the utopian structure that has been standard since Thomas More: it describes an isolated country discovered by a small expedition, combining narrative elements with essayistic elaboration of a society that compares favorably with the